Wilson-Finnbar/Wilson-Finnbar/README.md

 # 💫 About Me:
-Im an undergraduate physics student at Cardiff University who is interested in Machine learning and data anlysis
+I am an undergraduate physics student at Cardiff University who is interested in Machine learning and data anlysis.

 ## 🌐 Socials: